thoemmi/thomasfreudenberg.com/_posts/2017/2017-12-11-resourcelib-pe-format-and-wix.md

 In a hex viewer you can see that after the last section, the file continues for another **104205 bytes**, starting with 0x4D 0x53 0x43 0x46 (`MSCF`, the magic number starting a [cab file](https://de.wikipedia.org/wiki/CAB_(Dateiformat))).

-I patched the `StringFileInfo` resource using **resourcelib, which changed the content of the `.rsrc` section only.
+I patched the `StringFileInfo` resource using **resourcelib**, which changed the content of the `.rsrc` section only.
 Afterwards the file ended at 0x000715FF, i.e. the following **104205 bytes** were missing.

 By the way, the `.wixburn` section contains following bytes: